hopsoft/rails_standards/README.md

 ### Gems & Engines

 Sometimes concerns should be grouped into isolated libraries.
-This creates clear lines of separation & allows strict control over depedencies.
+This creates clear separation & allows strict control over depedencies.
 _Bundler supports local gems with relative paths, so there's no need to setup a gemserver or open-source parts of the app._